Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Eggplant (Brinjal)

 Yes, chickens can eat raw or cooked eggplant or brinjal.
-But the leaves, flowers, and green parts of the plant contain solanine, toxic to them.
+But the leaves, flowers, and green parts of the plant contain solanine, which is toxic to them.

 Snap peas